-This document develops the themes contained in RSA's Core Principles Explainer and is designed to provide an overview of expectations derived from those core principles.
+This document develops the themes contained in RSA's Core Principles and is designed to provide an overview of expectations derived from those core principles.
 It provides a rationale for why policies and standards are in place and how they should be implemented to aid resource sharing.

-By providing the shared ILS (WorkFlows), public access catalog (RSAcat), reporting module (BLUEcloud Analytics), electronic materials (CloudSource OA, eRead Illinois and administrative support for ADML), a help desk (help@rsanfp.org and 866-940-4083), and centralized bibliographic services RSA delivers the infrastructure that allows materials belonging to the member libraries to be discoverable by patrons and shareable among the libraries.
-By facilitating group purchases of these systems RSA membership provides significant financial savings to these libraries.
+By providing the shared Integrated Library System (ILS) (SirsiDynix's Symphony), public access catalog (RSAcat), reporting module (BLUEcloud Analytics), electronic materials (CloudSource OA, eRead Illinois and administrative support for ADML), a help desk (help@rsanfp.org and 866-940-4083), centralized bibliographic services, and support for all system related products, services, and issues, RSA delivers the infrastructure that allows materials belonging to the member libraries to be discoverable by patrons and shareable among the libraries.
+By facilitating group purchases of these systems RSA membership provides significant financial savings to member libraries.